Heading

 End Sub

 A bookmark?
-Huh?
+Really?

-Intuitively, you probably think of a bookmark as just a location in a document since that’s how we physically use them in a real book, but in Word, a bookmark includes a Range of content (among other information).
+Intuitively, you probably think of a bookmark as just a location in a document since that’s how we physically use them in a real book, but in Word, a bookmark includes a Range of content as well as other data (called properties) and actions (called methods).
+If it helps with the physical analogy, you might think of a bookmark as marking the pages of content rather than just a specific location.

 Bookmarks and document Ranges

 How can we get the heading range using a bookmark?
+Word stores all bookmarks in a Bookmarks collection of the Selection.

 Selection.Bookmarks("\HeadingLevel").Select